wagtail/wagtail/docs/support.md

 ## Mailing list

-For topics and discussions that do not fit Stack Overflow's question-and-answer format, there is a Wagtail Support mailing list at [groups.google.com/d/forum/wagtail](https://groups.google.com/g/wagtail).
+For topics and discussions that do not fit Stack Overflow's question-and-answer format, there is a Wagtail Support mailing list at [groups google](https://groups.google.com/g/wagtail).

-(slack)=

 ## Slack

 The Wagtail Slack workspace is open to all users and developers of Wagtail.
-To join, head to: [https://wagtail.org/slack/](https://wagtail.org/slack/)
+To join, head to: [slack](https://wagtail.org/slack/)

 Please use the **#support** channel for support questions.
 Support is provided by members of the Wagtail community on a voluntary basis, and we cannot guarantee that questions will be answered quickly (or at all).
 If you want to see this resource succeed, please consider sticking around to help out!
 Also, please keep in mind that many of Wagtail's core and expert developers prefer to handle support queries on a non-realtime basis through Stack Overflow, and questions asked there may well get a better response.